MattithyahuData/P8-Car-Price-Prediction/README.md

 ## [Data Pre-processing](Code/joining_data.sql)
 After I had all the data I needed, I needed to check it was ready for exploration and later modelling.
 I made the following changes and created the following variables:
 *   General NULL and data validity checks
-*   Web-scraped conversion data for the correpeonding years for Rupees to GBP.
+*   Web-scraped conversion data for the corresponding years for Rupees to GBP.
-*   Used SQL to join this data and apply hte conversions respectivly
+*   Used SQL to join this data and apply the conversions respectively
     *   I created substitute columns from Lakhs to GBP and used those instead

 <a name="DataWarehousing"></a>